 Currently, the FDA only grants priority review status to the medical devices that pose the highest risks, called Class III devices.
 However, the legislation would open up expedited approval possibilities for all medical devices.

 Device manufacturers submit applications to the FDA to receive priority review that will reduce the amount of time the FDA takes to make a determination on the safety of a device by allocating attention and resources to the evaluation of the application.
 The FDA grants priority review to devices that would significantly improve the safety or effectiveness of the treatment, diagnosis, or prevention of serious conditions compared to the standard treatment options currently available.

 While speeding up the availability of new medical devices may sound like an improvement, if these devices are not rigorously studied before being used in or on patients’ bodies, defective devices could easily be approved.

 Device manufacturers have a duty to thoroughly test their mechanisms and to produce safe products for consumers.
 When large companies fail to uphold these standards, they put patient’s lives at risk.

 Defective Medical Devices Attorneys

 When a medical device is implanted in a patient’s body, even a minor issue can become life-threatening.
-The experienced products liability attorneys at Blizzard & Nabers have been helping patients harmed by defective medical devices for over 30 years.
+The experienced products liability attorneys at Blizzard Law PLLC have been helping patients harmed by defective medical devices for over 30 years.
 Contact us today for a free consultation if you have suffered an injury from a defective medical device.